vldr/em-fceux/README.md

 If you modify shaders in src/drivers/em/assets/shaders/ then you must also run ./build-shaders.sh in the em-fceux root to optimize them.
-This requires glsl-optimizer *glslopt* binary.
-Currently (27-Jan-2018) one way to get it is to build it from the source as follows:
+This requires glslopt binary from glsl-optimizer package.
+Currently (27-Jan-2018) one way to get it is to build from source as follows:

 ```
 git clone https://github.com/aras-p/glsl-optimizer.git ../glsl-optimizer